How to Replace an Immersion Heater With an Electric Hot Water Boiler

 Electricity is generally between two and three times as expensive as gas or oil.
 But as we have explained in our guide on the running costs of an electric boiler, this doesn’t necessarily mean an electric boiler costs two or three times as much to run.

-There are various costs to running a gas or oil boiler that you don’t have with an electric boiler and, crucially, it also consumes around half as much ‘fuel’ as a gas or oil-powered boiler.
-This makes the costs broadly comparable overall, or slightly higher at worst.
+There are many costs to running a gas or oil boiler that you don’t have with an electric boiler and, crucially, it also consumes around half as much ‘fuel’ as a gas or oil-powered boiler.
+This makes the costs comparable overall, or slightly higher at worst.

 Have you ever had an electric boiler in your home?
-Did it have a water tank?
 How did it work for you?

-If so, do share them with us by leaving a comment in the box at the bottom of this page.
+If you have any questions or experiences you’d like to share, please leave a comment in the box at the bottom of this page.
 We will try to respond to all comments as fast as we can.